 The signature area of a form will generally be at the lower right of the form.
 Captions used in the body of the form will clarify all items on the form so that title, date, or other explanation will seldom be needed with the signature line.
 State of North Dakota forms will not require that a signature be notarized, unless it is specifically mandated in the North Dakota Century Code.
 Requiring a person to have a signature notarized when not required by law is both an inconvenience and an unnecessary expense.

 A form communicates in two ways.
 One is through the appearance of the form and the other is through the language or words used on the form.
 Both ways communicate a certain idea and work together to relay a total message.
-Waste decreases when a form looks good.
-An attractive form is less likely to be used for notes or scratch paper.
-If a form gives the impression of being important, the user is more likely to be careful filling in and processing the form.
-Better data will be obtained.

 Screening, reverse printing, and other graphic devices might improve a form and make it easier to process.
 However, when graphic devices are overdone, or when decorative borders and unnecessary ornamentation are used on a form, the form loses its image of being carefully or professionally designed.
-The fill-in data on a form is of prime importance and should not be overpowered by whatever is printed on the form.
+The fill-in data on a form is of primary importance and should not be overpowered by whatever is printed on the form.

 The image the public/private sector has of an agency is influenced to a great extent by the quality of paperwork from that agency.
 Often, paperwork is the only contact the public has with a unit of state government, so that is what molds the image of state government.
-When the agency's forms and paperwork look professional and well organized, the public will gain the impression that the agency is professionally managed and operated.
+When the agency's forms look professional and well organized, the public will gain the impression that the agency is professionally managed and operated.